-The Adrenal Check test measures the levels of cortisol collected from saliva at various times of the day, as well as the level of DHEA-S and helps evaluate adrenal gland function and hormone balance.
-When “adrenal exhaustion” occurs, the underlying causes must be highlighted through additional lab testing and by investigating the environmental and lifestyle factors that may play a role.
-At the same time the adrenals must be supported by nutritional and lifestyle modifications.
+The Adrenal Check test measures the levels of Cortisol collected from saliva at various times of the day, as well as the level of DHEA-S and helps evaluate adrenal gland function and hormone balance.

 The Adrenal Check test measures the following:

-1. A daily cycle of cortisol, known as "diurnal cortisol"
+1. Cortisol: A daily cycle known as "Diurnal Cortisol"

 2. DHEA-S levels

 Cortisol can also be referred to as “the stress hormone.”
 Repeatedly or continuosly high salivary Cortisol levels throughout the day may indicate excessive glucocorticoid production, and an inability to adapt to continued stress.
 Levels normally are at their highest in the morning and decline as the day continues.
 They may fluctuate high or low at any of the four measurement times due to acute or chronic stress.
 Sustained high or low levels are often found in individuals with an imbalance in adrenal function.